 RichH55 wrote: Dplank is correct

-He needs A LOT of technique workcblaz11 wrote: ↑Thu Feb 11, 2021 7:05 am This just might be the deepest draft I’ve ever seen for starting caliber OTs.
+cblaz11 wrote: Thu Feb 11, 2021 7:05 am This just might be the deepest draft I’ve ever seen for starting caliber OTs.

 There’s a few guys that will probably be there in the second that can start at RT day 1.
 I wouldn’t hate doubling down and going OT in rounds